AGOberprieler/GinJinn2/docs/toolbox.rst

 #.
 They have to be of the same annotation type, i.e. COCO or Pascal VOC.
 #.
 There must not be duplicated images or image file names.
 However, it is allowed two merge datasets sharing the same image directory.

-The following command could be used to revert the train/validation/test split from :ref:`Getting Started <3-getting_started_split>`:
+The following command could be used to revert the train/validation/test split from :ref:`Getting Started <getting_started_split>`:

 .. code-block:: bash